iExecBlockchainComputing/PoCo-subgraph/README.md

   poco-subgraph-deployer
 ```

+#### Github Actions pipeline deployment

+The subgraph can be deployed using Github Actions (recommended).
+The dedicated job can be triggered with the desired configuration (environment, version, ...).

 ### Deployment configuration

-#### Jenkins pipeline deployment

-The project uses a Jenkins pipeline for automated deployment of the subgraph.
-The deployment can be triggered through Jenkins with interactive parameter selection.

-##### Available Parameters
+#### Available Parameters

 - **Network**: Choose the target blockchain network
 - **Environment**: Select deployment environment